chiefbiiko/preactor/readme.md

 Only allow emits that pass a predicate test. `pred` must be a function and defaults to a *naiveNeverBefore* implementation.
 It must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `pred(accu = [], args)`, and return a boolean.

+### `Preactor.prototype.filter(pred)`

+Only allow emits that pass a predicate test. `pred` must be a function, there is no default implementation.
+It must have arity two, take two arrays as inputs, whereby the first parameter should have a default argument, i.e. `pred(accu = [], args)`, and return a boolean.

 ### `Preactor.prototype.limit(n)`

 Limit the number of emits of this preactor instance to `n`.